Original Hildegard recipe for 45 years

 • Castor oil (use with care, very warming)

-Note: Especially with castor oil liver compresses, experts advise caution since the effect can be quite strong.
+Note: Especially with castor oil liver compresses, experts advise caution as the effect can be quite strong.

 Liver compress side effects & initial reactions